penfever/clam/README.md

-# CLAM: Classification using Language Model embeddings
+⚠️ **Note to Reviewers**: This project was originally named CLAM.
+We have not yet refactored all code references to the new name MARVIS.

+# MARVIS: Modality Adaptive Reasoning over VISualizations

-**CLAM** is a powerful framework for multi-modal classification that leverages Vision Language Models (VLMs) to perform classification on tabular, audio, and vision data through intelligent visualization and embedding techniques.
+**MARVIS** is a powerful framework for multi-modal classification that leverages Vision Language Models (VLMs) to perform classification on tabular, audio, and vision data through intelligent visualization and embedding techniques.

 ## 🚀 Quick Install